Resilient Expansion: Body Like A Mountain, Mind Like The Sky

 you just trust in the pain now."

-How to develop resilience?
-Firstly, let go of any belief of expecting yourself to wither bounce back or to be unchanged from a stressful experience and instead, see resilience as an opportunity to expand.
-Secondly, begin a regular awareness/spiritual practice even if its something as simple as taking three conscious breaths.
+How to allow resilience?
+Firstly, trust the power of resilience is already within you, otherwise you wouldn’t be here.
+Then be willing to let go of expectations of yourself to bounce back or to be unchanged from a stressful experience and instead, see resilience as something that supports your expansion as a human being.
+A simple awareness of our breathing can make such a difference in the moment.
 Dr. Bourgeault equates any type of practice to be like river banks where feelings can flow.
 Such a beautifully poetic way to communicate the real purpose of any practice that brings us into the present moment.
 It prevents energy blockages.
-Thirdly, try meeting any uncomfortable feeling without interpretation.
+Another suggestion is to try meeting any uncomfortable feeling without interpretation.
 Make the conscious choice to simply let the feeling be there without the story.
 Do this for as long as what is comfortable for you - it may be only a few seconds to start.
 Most importantly, remember to be curious and compassionate with yourself, as this is a lifelong practice.
 Gradually, over time you will likely experience a felt sense of opening - this is resilient expansion.
 Body like a mountain, mind like the sky.

-If you are interested to learn more about feeling aligned and resilient, please contact me at info.alexiand.com
+If you are interested to learn more about accessing and allowing your own resilience please contact me at info.alexiand.com